Kreindler Settles Cases for Families of Hudson River Mid-air Collision

-On Saturday, August 9, nine people were killed in a mid-air collision between a Eurocopter AS350 (N401LH) helicopter, operated by Liberty Helicopter Tours, and a Piper PA32 (N71MC) airplane operated by a private pilot.
-The death toll included five Italian tourists and a pilot from New Jersey in the helicopter and three members of a Pennsylvania family in the airplane.
+On Saturday, August 8, nine people were killed in a mid-air collision above New York’s Hudson River between a Eurocopter AS350 (N401LH) helicopter, operated by Liberty Helicopter Tours, and a Piper PA32 (N71MC) airplane operated by a private pilot.
+The death toll included five Italian tourists and a pilot from New Jersey in the helicopter, and three members of a Pennsylvania family were in the airplane.

 The comments of the National Transportation Safety Board Chairman Deborah Hersman raise questions regarding air traffic control communications with the pilot of the airplane and whether there was a proper understanding by air traffic control of the pilot’s intention regarding entry into the airspace.